-Retail stores, magazines, banks, doctors, credit card companies, the automotive industry, airports, hotels, travel agencies, stockbroking firms, mutual funds, online trading companies.
+Retail stores, magazines, banks, doctors, credit card companies, the automotive industry, airports, hotels, travel agencies, stockbroking firms, mutual funds, and online trading companies.
 It is suitable for both B2B and B2C business and service companies.
-Worldwide, it is small and medium companies that have gained more from referral marketing example.
+Worldwide, small and medium companies have gained more from referral marketing examples.

 Why should anyone try out the laborious route to referral marketing?
 It is much cheaper than conventional marketing and gives a better return on investment (ROI).
-It has been found that companies who deploy referral marketing definitions properly have considerably cut down on traditional advertising on mass media.
-Customers feel important as they are rewarded and share the rewards with their friends who also benefit from getting a good product.
+As per research, companies that deploy referral marketing definitions properly have considerably cut down on traditional advertising on mass media.
+Customers feel important upon getting rewards and share them with their friends, who also benefit from a good product.

-Apart from monetary or non-monetary benefits customers get, it also generates goodwill among customers and forges a better business-customer relationship.
-This, in turn, makes the company focus on quality, innovation and speed to drive the business higher.
+Apart from monetary or non-monetary benefits, it generates goodwill among customers and forges a better business-customer relationship.
+This, in turn, makes the company focus on quality, innovation, and speed to drive the business higher.

-Despite the many referral marketing example advantages has over conventional marketing hardly 25% of businesses make use of referral marketing strategy.
-Analysts point out that it requires careful planning, identifying the right target for referrals and build upon them.
+Despite the many referral marketing example advantages over conventional marketing, hardly 25% of businesses make use of referral marketing strategy.
+Analysts note that it requires careful planning, identifying the right target for referrals, and building upon them.

-Studies have shown that success with a referral campaign is 2% but is much better than direct mail campaigns which have a success rate of only 1%.
+Studies have shown that success with a referral campaign is 2% but is much better than direct mail campaigns, which have a success rate of only 1%.
 Some marketers feel asking for a referral could damage the relationship with the customer.
-Companies that are not willing to seek referrals can take the indirect route by establishing their expertise through better visibility in websites, blogs, podcasts, YouTube, appearing on TV among other options.
+Companies that are not willing to seek referrals can take the indirect route by establishing their expertise through better visibility on websites, blogs, podcasts, YouTube, and appearing on TV, among other options.
 This, in turn, may help the company get references from people who aren’t its customers.

 It is only possible to learn from success stories across the globe.
-For example, there are companies that purely generate referral marketing meaning business without any advertisements.
+For example, some companies purely generate referral marketing, meaning businesses without any advertisements.

-William Davey’s firm Fred’s Best Windows, Doors, Siding and Roofing is one such firm that spends zero money on advertising and grows on referrals got from customers, real estate agents, referral groups, and partners.
+William Davey’s firm Fred’s Best Windows, Doors, Siding and Roofing is one such firm that spends zero money on advertising and grows on referrals from customers, real estate agents, referral groups, and partners.
 Davey’s success is due to the training he gives to referral sources regarding how and the kind of people to be referred to and ensuring his firm has the qualities that make it preferable.
-William Davey’s book on referral marketing titled ‘ The Referral Factory” is due to be released in September this year.